MBlistein/spaced-repetition/README.md

   interface)
   * how their outputs are visualized
   * 'detail' implementations, such as the database or ORM
-* The database is organized via Django ORM (because I know it best and wanted to spend as little time as possible here).
+* The database is organized via Django ORM because I know it best and wanted to spend as little time as possible here.
 Core logic accesses the db via a 'db_gateway_interface' and is completely independent from the actual implementation.
 It could be swapped for any other db or ORM (e.g. SqlAlchemy).